mrwel8/mrwel8.github.com/_posts/2018-06-06-how-to-organize-salesforce-hackathon-sfhackx18.md

 - How detailed do the requirements need to be?
 - What are the judging criteria?

 The room we eventually settled on for the hackathon this year was an amphitheater at Harvard that had the luxury of outlets at every seat.
 The large adjacent lobby area was also perfect for a catering setup and a space to break from the buzz in the room.
-Although it can be harder to find a sponsor that works for a university (thanks Corey!), one significant advantage of being on campus is that you can target Salesforce newcomers and promote through existing student channels.
+Although it can be harder to find a sponsor that works for a university (thanks <a href="https://twitter.com/corey_snow" target="_blank">Corey</a>!), one significant advantage of being on campus is that you can target Salesforce newcomers and promote through existing student channels.

 <img src="/assets/pics/sfhackx-foodsetup.JPG" alt="Food setup at SFHackX"/>

-> Coding really does build an appetite! (via @twtinc)
+> Coding really does build an appetite! (via <a href="https://twitter.com/twtinc" target="_blank">@twtinc</a>)

 ### Get the word out
 Even a perfectly planned and executed hackathon will not be successful unless you can get the word out to your target audience.
-Your sponsors will most likely have some good ideas and existing channels for doing so, but it helps to also have a branded website or a Meetup event to direct users to for sign up.
-Think of a good hashtag (like #SFHackX) and start using it as early as possible!
+Your sponsors will most likely have some good ideas and existing channels for doing so, but it helps to also have a <a href="http://sfhackx.com/" target="_blank">branded website</a> or a Meetup event to direct users to for sign up.
+Think of a good hashtag (like <a href="https://twitter.com/hashtag/sfhackx" target="_blank">#SFHackX</a>) and start using it as early as possible!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">We’ve got <a href="https://twitter.com/SalesforceAdmns?ref_src=twsrc%5Etfw">@SalesforceAdmns</a> &amp; <a href="https://twitter.com/SalesforceDevs?ref_src=twsrc%5Etfw">@SalesforceDevs</a> here at <a href="https://twitter.com/hashtag/SFHackX?src=hash&amp;ref_src=twsrc%5Etfw">#SFHackX</a>! <a href="https://t.co/xMvqc2s01I">pic.twitter.com/xMvqc2s01I</a></p>&mdash; Slalom Boston (@SlalomBoston) <a href="https://twitter.com/SlalomBoston/status/1002969806864297984?ref_src=twsrc%5Etfw">June 2, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>